shridharkamathe/Zomato/README.md

 4. Customize and modify the presentation as needed for your specific use case, including the slide titles mentioned above.

+## Challenges Faced

+Challenges Faced were mostly related to gathering the data from multiple sources.

 ## Contributing

 Contributions to this repository are not currently being accepted, as it is a sample repository.
 However, feel free to fork the repository and adapt it to your own requirements.